aphalo/SunCalcMeeus/README.md

 Suite](https://docs.r4photobiology.info/SunCalcMeeus/articles/userguide-0-r4p-introduction.html).

 The functions now in ‘SunCalcMeeus’ were previously included in package ‘photobiology’.
-As they are being used in other contexts, they are now published separately in this R package to facilitate their visibility, use and maintenance.
+As they are being used also in other contexts, they are now published separately in this R package to increase their visibility, and facilitate their use and maintenance.

 ## Examples